srl-labs/clab-io-draw/README.md

 `clab2drawio` is a Python script that automatically generates Draw.io diagrams from Containerlab YAML configurations.
 It aims to simplify the visualization of network designs by providing a graphical representation of container-based network topologies.

-For detailed information on `clab2drawio`, including features, options, and usage instructions, please refer to the [clab2drawio.md](docs/clab2drawio.md) file located in the same directory as this README.
+For detailed information on `clab2drawio`, including features (like [`Grafana`](docs/grafana.md) Dashboard creation), options, and usage instructions, please refer to the [clab2drawio.md](docs/clab2drawio.md) file located in the same directory as this README.

 ## drawio2clab